Chicken Cacciatore Meatballs

 Instructions

-- 1In a large bowl, combine the chicken, eggs, 2 teaspoons of the salt, pepper, minced garlic, 2 teaspoons of the Italian seasoning, Parmesan, and breadcrumbs.
-Mix well, then with wet hands, form golf ball-size meatballs (about 2 tablespoons each) and place on a plate.
-You should have about 18 meatballs.
+- 1In a large bowl, combine the ground chicken, eggs, minced fresh garlic, Italian seasoning, grated Parmesan, and plain dry bread crumbs.
+Mix until just combined, then wet your hands and form the mixture into golf ball-size meatballs (about 18 total).
+Place on a plate.

-- 2Heat 1 tablespoon of the olive oil in a large braiser or skillet over medium-high heat.
-Once the oil is glistening, working in batches, add the meatballs in a single layer.
-Cook, turning occasionally, until the meatballs are browned on all sides, 4 to 5 minutes.
-Transfer to a clean plate and continue with the remaining meatballs.
+- 2Heat 1 tablespoon of the olive oil in a large braiser or skillet over medium-high heat until glistening.
+Working in batches to avoid crowding, add the meatballs in a single layer and cook 4–5 minutes, turning occasionally, until browned on all sides.
+Transfer to a clean plate and repeat with remaining meatballs.

 Nutrition — Per Serving